ionutziv7/Coffee-Shop-Website/README.md

 - GitHub
 - Prettier
 - Netlify to host and deploy for production
-- cwebp for images with webp extension
+- cwebp for compress and change images from jpg and png to webp extension
+- Chrome DevTools
+- Firefox DevTools

 Preview of website